emhoracek/derbydrama.com/index.markdown

 ----------------------

 If you'd like to playtest or chat about Derby Drama, consider [joining the Discord Server](https://discord.gg/aMRn37u).
-We play a game about once a week.
-You're also welcome to [email me](libby@derbydrama.com) if you'd like to run a playtest offline, as long as you don't mind giving plenty of feedback on how it goes!
+We play a game about every other week.
+You're also welcome to [email me](libby@libbyhoracek.com) if you'd like to run a playtest offline, as long as you don't mind giving plenty of feedback on how it goes!